-The Programme is composed of nine modules, as described below:
+The Programme is composed of eight modules, as described below:

 The first module addresses legal foundations of the multilevel-system governing the food sector at the international level.
 The lectures unveil how WTO law shapes and constrains EU Food Law and how national measures are still used to promote the increase of production by means of subsidies and restrictions on market access.